On this page

 -

-- Either party can close the connection
+Connection Termination: - Either party can close the connection

 - MCP Catie handles connection cleanup